AI startup Adept raises $350 mln in fresh funding

 The startup recently experienced some management reshuffles when co-founders Niki Parmar and Ashish Vaswani left the company, but that did not hinder the fundraising given strong investor interest.

-"The language models they have is really action-oriented, as opposed to prompt oriented.
-There's just so much to be done to make your knowledge workers a lot more efficient and effective," said Deep Nishar, managing partner at General Catalyst who led the firm's investment in Adept.
+"Adept's language models are geared towards creating 'actions' as opposed to generating text.
+This automation of actions enables an enterprise's knowledge workers to be a lot more efficient and effective," said Deep Nishar, managing director at General Catalyst who led the firm's investment in Adept.

 (Reporting by Ananya Mariam Rajesh in Bengaluru and Krystal Hu in San Francisco; Editing by Devika Syamnath and Jamie Freed)